theopin/ip/docs/README.md

 ## Quick Start
 1. Ensure you have Java `11` or above installed in your Computer.
-2. Download the latest ip.jar from [here].
+2. Download the latest ip.jar from [here](https://github.com/theopin/ip/releases).
 3. Copy the file to the folder you want to use as the home folder for your program.
 4. Use java -jar ip.jar to run the program.
 A welcome message should appear as shown below.